 Notre Dame leads Georgia Tech 24-3 in the final 28 seconds of a 1975 football game in South Bend.
 The game is essentially over.
 The crowd is relatively calm and the Notre Dame Bench is quiet as the season winds to an end.
 Notre Dame Coach Dan Devine puts number 45 in for the last few plays of the game and the fans and players erupt in excitement.
 Number 45 makes an inconsequential sack on the last play of the game.
 The crowd goes wild and number 45 is carried off the field on his teammates’ shoulders in celebration.
 Why all the excitement over a trivial end-of-game play?

 Grown men shed tears of joy seeing the moment recaptured in the film “Rudy.”
 Understanding the excitement and tears requires explanation.
 Number 45 was Rudy Ruettiger.
 Rudy was the first in his family to attend college after shirking the destined life of a melancholy factory worker in a small Illinois town.
 Rudy’s learning disabilities did not prevent him from being admitted to Notre Dame.
-However, Rudy’s 5’6″ and 185 pound frame was far below the standard for collegiate football.
+However, Rudy’s 5’6″ and 185-pound frame was far below the standard for collegiate football.
 Despite Rudy’s physical and mental challenges, Rudy persevered and joined the elite Notre Dame football squad.
-The film “Rudy” immortalizes Rudy’s heart-warming story and helps viewers understand why the seemingly trivial football play is of importance.
+The film “Rudy” immortalizes Rudy’s heartwarming story and helps viewers understand why the seemingly trivial football play is important.

 Understanding why makes a difference.

 Business changes are often delivered without an explanation of why they are important.
-Change is met with resistance, good people leave the organization or people decide to work around the change.
+Change is met with resistance, good people leave the organization, or people decide to work around the change.
+Helping your team understand why change management matters is key.

 One of the most common causes of change occurs when a growing organization faces the challenge of implementing new business or ERP systems.
 The new ERP system impacts everyone in the organization.
 However, the only tears shed are tears of frustration and the only eruptions are those curses hurled at computer screens.